 Pride in London is a not-for-profit organisation with an aim to provide a platform for all LGBTQ+ people across London.

-From 9 June, a festival of performances, talks, walks and workshops will lead up to the parade on 7 July.
-This year’s theme, ‘Pride Matters’, is intended to prompt people to ask ‘What does pride mean to you?’
-Pride in London’s polling of the LGBT+ community shows that 78% feel that pride means celebration, while 62% chose diversity.
+After a month of Pride festivities including performances, talks, walks and workshops around London, the parade is finally here!
+On 7 July, take to the streets to celebrate this year’s theme, ‘Pride Matters’, intended to prompt people to ask ‘What does pride mean to you?’.
+Interestingly, Pride in London’s polling of the LGBT+ community shows that 78% feel that pride means celebration, while 62% chose diversity.

 How to Celebrate Pride in London

 What’s On at The Parade

 ‘The Pride in London Parade provides a platform for every part of London’s LGBT+ community to raise awareness of LGBT+ issues and campaign for the freedoms that will allow us to live our lives on a genuinely equal footing.
 It gives us a chance to be visible and speak loudly to the rest of the world about what we have achieved, how far we have come and what is still needed.’ -Pride in London

 The route map and groups participating in the parade will be made available at Pride in London.